eray-sen/News-Aggregator/README.md

 ## /news/[slug] +page.svelte
 ### Purpose:
 * Displays detailed information about a selected news article.
+* Stelve buttons components to share the article on specific social media platforms.

 ### Structure:
 * Fetches the article based on the slug parameter from the URL.
 * Displays the article's title, description, and a button linking to the original source.
+* Shares the article on social media.

 ## /news/[slug] +page.server.ts